-Students in the Bachelor of Applied Sciences with a major in Sport and Exercise Nutrition may take this paper having passed HUNT 221 and one of HUNT 222, 223.
-To do this, apply for Special Permission at the Review and submit stage of your application.
+Students in the Bachelor of Applied Sciences with a major in Sport and Exercise Nutrition may take these papers having passed HUNT 221 and one of HUNT 222 or 223.
+To do this, apply for Special Permission at the Review and Submit stage of your application.